stashed/docs/docs/guides/cli/kubectl-plugin/index.md

 ## Generate Rules

-`kubectl stash debug` command is used to create rules for a RestoreSession to recover the database and application backups.
+`kubectl stash gen rules` command is used to create rules for a RestoreSession to recover the database and application backups.
 This command finds the nearest repository snapshots for a given timestamp and generates two rules: one for the snapshots just before the specified timestamp and another for those at or after the specified timestamp.
 The available flags for this command are:

 | Flag                 | Description                                                 |
 |----------------------|-------------------------------------------------------------|